-Parents/Carers will be informed when their child has been identified as having SEND.
+Parents/Carers will always be informed when their child has been identified as having a SEND.
+The parents/carers will always be fully involved and consulted and will be encouraged to participate in their child's education.
 When any specialist measures are requested their consent must be given and can be withdrawn.
-Parents/Carers have a responsibility to communicate effectively with professionals, communicate regularly with school and alerting them to any concerns and to fulfil any obligations under the homeschool agreements.
+Parents/Carers also have a responsibility to communicate effectively with professionals, communicate regularly with school and alerting them to any concerns and to fulfil any obligations under the home-school agreements.